-Teams is much more than chat and meetings.
-Because Teams is built with SharePoint on the backend, it's a powerful portal for managing files.
+Teams is much more than just chat and meetings.
+Every Teams site is built with SharePoint on the back end, making it a powerful portal for managing files.
 Here are some of the key features for file management in Teams that you should know about.

 Where are Teams Files Really Stored?